amelia1105/README-generator/README.md

     ![screenshot of terminal demonstrating which licenses are available](./assets/license-choice.png)

 3. After answering all of these questions, you should see "Successfully created ./dist/README.md!" in the command line.
+If a README.md file is already in the dist folder, it will be overwritten with the new input.

     ![screenshot of terminal showing that information was entered successfully](./assets/success.png)